mirror/dd-wrt/src/router/rsync/rsync.1.md

 0.  `--version`, `-V`

     Print the rsync version plus other info and exit.
+When repeated, the information is output is a JSON format that is still fairly readable (client side only).

-    The output includes the default list of checksum algorithms, the default list of compression algorithms, a list of compiled-in capabilities, a link to the rsync web site, and some license/copyright info.
+    The output includes a list of compiled-in capabilities, a list of optimizations, the default list of checksum algorithms, the default list of compression algorithms, the default list of daemon auth digests, a link to the rsync web site, and a few other items.

 0.  `--verbose`, `-v`